George Cosmas Adyebo: Early life and education

 Adyebo George Cosmas was born on 18 June 1947 at Owiny Village, Nambyeco sub-county, Kwania, Apac to Mr. William Ogwal and Imat Giradeci Acio.

-Adyebo joined St. Aloysius College, Nyapea from the then St Pious XII Junior Secondary School Aduku - now called Ikwera Boys, after coming from Abuli Primary School, Nambyeco, where he set an academic record in the 1961 Primary Leaving School Certificate (PLE).
-No pupil has ever broken the record to date.
-His former teachers confirm that from Primary one, Adyebo was promoted to Primary four due to his academic excellence that didn't require him to study in primary two or three.
+Adyebo joined St. Aloysius College, Nyapea from the St Pious XII Junior Secondary School Aduku.

-From an early age, Adyebo already showed signs of leadership among his peers.
-During his 'O' level at St. Aloysius College Nyapea, he served as the school prefect.
+During his 'O' levels at St. Aloysius College Nyapea, he served as the school prefect.

-For his Advanced level of education at Namilyango College, he played football for the then Buganda region.
-Earlier on he also played football for West Nile District (now Arua, Nebbi, Moyo and Adjumani districts).

 After succeeding in his 'A' levels at Namilyango College, he was awarded a scholarship to study at Charles University in Prague.
 He graduated with a master's degree in Economic Engineering specializing in Mechanization & Automation of Management.

 Early career

-From 1976 to 1979, Adyebo worked as the systems Analyst/Programmer with Uganda Computer Services, a department of the Ministry of Finance before he was rapidly promoted and retained by the Ministry of Education.
+From 1976 to 1979, Adyebo worked as a systems Analyst/Programmer with Uganda Computer Services, a department of the Ministry of Finance before he was promoted and retained by the Ministry of Education.

-From 1979 to 1983, Adyebo lectured at Uganda College of Commerce Nakawa currently known as Makerere University Business School.
-The lectures comprised; Systems Analysis and Design, Computer Programming, Quantitative Analysis as well as Financial Accounting and Management.
-He equally tutored students who were taking examinations for the Award of Certified and Chartered Accountants (ACCA), Institute of Chartered Managers and Administrators (ICMA) and Institute of Chartered Secretaries and Administrators (ICSA).
+From 1979 to 1983, Adyebo lectured at the Makerere University Business School.

-After serving as a lecturer at Makerere Business School, he became the principal of Uganda College of Commerce Aduku between 1983 and 1989 - simultaneously serving as a member of Apac District Council V.
+After serving as a lecturer at Makerere Business School, he became the principal of Uganda College of Commerce Aduku from 1983 to 1989 while simultaneously serving as a member of Apac District Council V.

 Adyebo died on 19 November 2000 at Kampala International Hospital after battling with cancer for several years.

 Political career

-The Adyebo was a Member of Parliament for Kwania County upon his death on 19.11.2000.
-During his political career, Adyebo worked hard to bring change into Uganda's government system and foster economic reform.
-He left a very strong legacy for (Northern) Ugandans to aspire to.
-Having come from a very humble background, all his subsequent endeavors reveal a man of exceptional academic brilliance and discipline.
-His achievements and projects still linger within the hearts of many Ugandans who would not hesitate to endorse his honesty, hard work and exemplary stature in politics.
-His various roles in Ugandan Politics are highlighted below:
+Adyebo was a Member of Parliament for Kwania County at the time of his death.
+He served numerous political roles: